DiegoSouzadeAndrade/TinderCats/README.md

 - Swipeable cards showing cat breed images and info
 - Like 😻 or Dislike 🙀 votes with fun icon buttons
 - Internationalization (i18n) support for English and Portuguese
-- Redux for global state management
-- TypeScript for type safety
 - Animated transitions for better UX

 ---